bacpop/pp-sketchlib/README.md

 sample3    sample3_1.fq.gz     sample3_2.fq.gz
 ```

-Calculate core and accessory distances between databases with `--query.
+Calculate core and accessory distances between databases with `--query`.
 If all-vs-all, only the upper triangle is calculated,
 for example:

 ```